MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_IntentionalNKWConflicts.md

 > [!NOTE]
 > > [!NOTE]
-> > The **Conflict type** column, which shows “possibly intentional” or “true,” is not available in product negative keyword conflict reports.
+> > The **Conflict type** column, which shows â€œpossibly intentionalâ€ or â€œtrue,â€ is not available in product negative keyword conflict reports.

 ## Resolving negative keyword conflicts in bulk